ievarau/software_quality_seminars/README.md

 ### rmarkdown_workshop

 This folder contains the favourite plots of people.
 The plots were used to create different RMarkdown documents during the workshop.

+### S4_R

+This folder contains the basics to use S4 class objects in R. It contains the code with a small presentation (in .Rmd).